-We have already given the parametrized grammar for decision trees that we will now explore in details.
+We have already given the parametrized grammar for decision trees and we will now show how a decision tree is constructed from source and target programs.

 While the branches of a decision tree represents intuitively the possible paths that a program can take, branch conditions π_S and π_T represents the shape of possible values that can flow along that path.
-They refine function true -> 1 is translated to

-3.6 From source programs to decision trees
+3.4.1 From source programs to decision trees